 I cut my door decor teeth on wreaths and I will always love making them!
 They are classic door decorations and so many people enjoy making and displaying them.
 The design options are nearly endless and each crafter seems to have their own unique style.

 Even before you get started making a wreath there are several options.
 Choosing your wreath base determines the end result of your wreath.
 Most of you know that I’m a huge fan of deco mesh.
 That means that I usually go start with a wreath form.
-A wreath form is a wreath shaped metal frame that has pipe cleaners attached to it so you can attach your mesh.
-If you like a more natural wreath though you can go with an evergreen or grapevine wreath base and get beautiful results.
+A wreath form is a wreath-shaped metal frame.
+It can have pipe cleaners attached to it, so you can attach your mesh.
+If you like a more natural wreath, you can go with an evergreen or grapevine wreath base and get beautiful results.

 After you’ve chosen your wreath base you can add anything and everything you want to make it pretty and special.
 Ribbons, flowers, greenery, bling…you name it and you can add it to a wreath!
 Any holiday, interest, and occasion can be commemorated with a wreath!